ve345/CS193HW1/README.md

 3. Run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

 4. You are ready to go!
 Start typing your answers in `answers.sh`.
 To edit `answers.sh` type in either `vim answers.sh` or `nano answers.sh`.
 Use the editor that you prefer.

+5. Take a look at the **Terminal_Guide.md** file in the repository.
+This document reviews the content found in lecture.
+Everything you need to complete this assignment can be found there.

 ## Important Notes!!!!
 (Please read!!!)